anoma/namada/documentation/dev/src/explore/design/ledger/ibc.md

                 // channel handshake or closing
                 "channelEnds" => {
+                    // Use ChannelReader functions to load the posterior state of modules

                     // Assert that the port is owend

                     // Assert that the corresponding connection exists